Overview of TCP/IP

 - A segment is a unit of Communication In this layer.

-Flow Control is the process of controlling the amount of data being transmitted.
+- Flow Control: Flow Control is the process of controlling the amount of data being transmitted.

-Transport Layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
+- Error Control: Transport Layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
 A group of bots called checksum is added to each segment to find out the received segment which has errors.

 There are 2 protocols used in the Transport layer:

-User Datagram Protocol uses connectionless service. i.e UDP delivers data packets without setting a predefined path hence no session is established for connection.
+- User Datagram Protocol: User Datagram Protocol uses connectionless service. i.e UDP delivers data packets without setting a predefined path hence no session is established for connection.
 In UDP, the path depends on the traffic of the available path.

-Transmission Control Protocol uses a connection-oriented service.
+- Transmission Control Protocol: Transmission Control Protocol uses a connection-oriented service.
 In connection-oriented service, TCP decides a path data units are delivered via the decided path.
 When the TCP conversation is finished, the session is terminated.

 The unit of communication in the application layer is the message.
 It allows the user to access internet services.
 It is used by network applications that use the internet.
 Many protocols are defined in this layer to provide service like FTP for file transfer, HTTP or HTTPS for accessing www i.e World Wide Web, SMTP for electronic mail, TELNET for Virtual Terminals, etc.